iree-org/iree/build_tools/github_actions/runner/README.md

 The runners for iree-org can be viewed in the
 [GitHub UI](https://github.com/organizations/iree-org/settings/actions/runners).
-Unfortunately, only organization admins (currently @stellaraccident and
-@GMNGeoffrey) have access to this page.
+Unfortunately, only organization admins have access to this page.
 Organization admin gives very broad privileges, so this set is necessarily kept very small by Google security policy.

  ## Updating the Runners